From VMware virtual machine backups, you can restore a virtual machine disk and attach it to an existing VM.

 In the VM groups area, click Restore for the VM group that contains the virtual machine.

-On the Select restore type page, select Disk Level to restore individual VMDK files and attach VMDKs to an existing virtual machine.
+Select Attach disk to disk existing VM to restore individual VMDK files and attach VMDKs to an existing virtual machine.

-On the Restore page, expand the tree on the left and select the objects to be restored on the right.
+On the left, expand the tree and select the objects to be restored on the right.
 Select an item or click on an entry in the Name column to browse within an item.
 For hierarchical data such as files, folders, and disks, you can click an entry in the path listing above the right pane to return to a higher level of the hierarchy.

 In the top right corner of the page, a "Showing" message indicates what backup data is being displayed.
 You can click the down arrow beside this message and select any of the following options: